garihc23/WebServices/readme.md

    ```

 5. **Open in Browser:**
-   - Go to `http://localhost:3000` in your browser.
+   - Go to `http://localhost:3000` in your browser to access the registration page.

 ## Usage

 1. **Register a User:**
-   - Fill out the registration form and click "Save."
+   - Fill out the registration form on `index.html` and click "Save."
-   - The new user should appear in the "Live Users" table.
+   - You will be automatically redirected to `live_users.html`.
-2. **View Live Users:**
+2. **View Live Users (live_users.html):**
    - The table will display all currently connected users.
-3. **View User Details:**
-   - Click on a user's name in the table to see their details in a popup.
+   - Click on a user's email to view their full details in a popup.
+3. **Disconnect:**
+   - Click the "Disconnect" button to disconnect and return to the registration page.

 ## Project Structure